 - Olive oil, to drizzle

 - 7 medium carrots

 - 4 medium potatoes

 - 4 braadworsten (or any thick pork, beef or veal sausages)

 - Salt & freshly ground black pepper, to taste

 Quarter the red onions and toss the onion wedges into the roasting tin along with the garlic cloves.

 Chop the potatoes into wedges and cut the carrots and parsnips into long, spiky shards.
 Bung into the roasting tin along with the rosemary.
 Drizzle the veggies with a bit more olive oil and then use your hands to toss all the vegetables until everything is lightly oiled.

 Roast in a warm oven for 20 minutes.
 Take the roasting tin out of the oven, toss the veggies and top with the sausages.
 Return to the oven for 10 minutes.
 Then turn the sausages over and cook for another 10 minutes.
-Sprinkle with the flat-leaf parsley and serve with a thick, grainy mustard, such as Zaanse mosterd.
+Season with salt and pepper, sprinkle with the flat-leaf parsley and serve with a thick, grainy mustard, such as Zaanse mosterd.